AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_account.html.markdown

 # aviatrix_account

-The Account resource allows the creation and management of Aviatrix cloud accounts.
+The aviatrix_account resource allows the creation and management of Aviatrix cloud accounts.

 ## Example Usage